This article is part of a multi-part article series aimed at helping business owners and non-technical users grow and succeed online.

 For an overview of the article series, go here:

-- WordPress began in 2003.
+- WordPress started as a blogging tool in 2003.

 - WordPress sites around the world publish an average of 24 posts per second.